ShanmugapriyanManoharan/OpenCV-Deep-Learning/07_Speed Estimation (Optical Flow)/README.md

 3. Mount your drive with the google colab.

+4. Create a folder named 'output' inside the 'data' folder  -> /data/output/

-4. Run the first cell in the 'Speedestimation.ipynb' to get the 'data' folder from google drive and unzip the 'data' folder.
+5. Run the first cell in the 'Speedestimation.ipynb' to get the 'data' folder from google drive and unzip the 'data' folder.

-5. Now training can be started.
+6. Now training can be started.

+7. Output video will be saved in the output folder